 This time every year, my eyes get bigger as people start bringing in the usual suspects to work: homemade cookies, pies, chocolates—all kinds of desserts.
 Thanksgiving kicks off the holiday season, and it’s the only U.S. holiday built entirely upon eating (and giving thanks, of course!).
 And it’s just the beginning.
 Once Thanksgiving ends, another month of festivities begins—and our collective waistlines start to suffer.

 Because I know I’ll be attending a holiday party or two and walking past those sweets on a daily basis, I reduce my calorie intake throughout November and December.
 It's not by a drastic amount, but I’ll skip my normal afternoon snack, keep the rest of my intake low-carb, or avoid eating at night just so the calories balance out.
-I also make sure to every day.
+I also make sure to drink enough water every day.

 If it’s a holiday party, I look at the planned menu.
 If it’s dinner at a friend’s house, I offer to bring something (somewhat) healthy to keep things balanced.
 If I get the full menu, I check off the items I plan on eating and avoid the rest.
 It sounds boring, yes, but when I do this I also leave room for treats.
 Just not all of them!